-The REPORT command is used to specify zSecure Alert reporting options.
-It controls the timing of the reports and the source for the CARLa statements used for pre-processing environment information and report generation.
+The REPORT command controls the timing of the reports and the source for the CARLa statements used for pre-processing environment information and report generation.
 The effects of the REPORT command might be delayed due to the cyclic nature of various tasks in zSecure Alert.
 For instance, a modified value for the Interval will only be used after expiration of the current interval.
 The REPORT command has the following syntax: